Methven Ski Packages

 You cannot hire gear, it’s an advanced mountain with no groomed runs, what we like to call “wrinkle free”.
 I can’t say anymore, just come with us to poor mans heli, Mt Olympus.

-If you’re an adventurous skier or snowbaorder, a trip in Craigieburn is a must.
+If you’re an adventurous skier or snowbaorder, a trip to Craigieburn is a must.
 Known for being one of NZ’s most challenging ski fields, Craigieburn has some of the best terrain, from steep narrow chutes to wide open bowls.
 With no beginner terrain, no ski rental and no groomers, you come here for the true essence of skiing & boarding, its more of a fuller serviced backcountry experience.

 Run by the non profit Cragieburn Valley ski club, with accommodation on the hill you can share your stories after a big day with all the other powder addicts.